• Christmas Recipes

 Cooking the Chicken

-chicken raw in cast iron with lemon
+Golden brown chicken breast in cast iron skillet with lemon.

-Cook the chicken breast for 7 minutes and then flip it over.
+Step 4: Cook the chicken breast for 7 minutes and then flip it over.
 If the chicken is looking darker or browner than you think it should, lower the temperature.

-Cook for another 7 minutes and check the temperature with your instant-read thermometer.
+Step 5: Cook for another 7 minutes and check the temperature with your instant-read thermometer.
 Use tongs to roll the chicken breast onto its edges to cook the sides of the breast and develop a golden brown color.
 Leave the chicken on the cast iron until it reaches 165℉.

 Basting

-Once the chicken reaches 165℉, remove the pan from the heat and add the butter to the pan near the lemon.
+Step 6: Once the chicken reaches 165℉, remove the pan from the heat and add the butter to the pan near the lemon.
 Use a spoon to baste the chicken in the butter.
 Then use tongs to grab the lemon and squeeze it over the chicken.

 Remove the chicken and let it rest for 5-10 minutes before cutting it.
+The rule of thumb is to let it rest for half the time it took you to cook it.

 Pro-Tips